containernetworking/cni.dev/README.md

 Login at https://app.netlify.com
 Select `CNCF Projects` team.
-- Note: If you don’t have access to this team, please contact __ __ at the CNCF to update team permissions.
+- Note: If you don’t have access to this team, please contact the CNCF to update team permissions.

 ![CNCF Projects](static/img/readme/netlify-1-cncf-projects.png)